 If the legislation passes, it should be emphasized that only the horses will be banned from the city, and not the drivers.
 The drivers might be offered job “retraining,” or apply for green aka Boro Taxi medallions, or perhaps drive proposed novelty electric vehicles in place of the horse carriages.
 The horses will be, well, put out to pasture, ostensibly.
-Continue reading Will the Last Horse to Leave New York City Please Sweep Up After Himself?

 April 16th, to be exact.
 New York City awoke this morning to freezing temperatures and something between a dusting and an icing of white stuff.
 At points west and north in the U.S.A. there are places that have been receiving more substantial quantities.
 But just for the record, we took a few photos.
 Continue reading Snow in April

 A man in New York City was picked up last month on the charge of trespassing.
 He had been found by police sleeping in a stairwell of a public housing project in Harlem.
-It has surely been a very cold winter in New York, and I guess that’s one of the places where someone without a home of his own could find some shelter.
+It has surely been a very cold winter in New York, and I guess a stairwell there is one of the places where someone without a home of his own could find some shelter.
 Public housing projects in New York City generally have token and non-functioning security mechanisms, so that anyone can just stroll in off the street and do whatever they want in the stairwells—which is naturally catastrophic for the quality of life of all of the residents (and yet our new mayor is more concerned about banning carriage horses from pulling carriages, rather than fixing such a fundamental problem for so many poor city residents).
 The easy accessibility of a legally-prohibited sleeping space was arguably tragedy number one for this man, Jerome Murdough, although really it had come after all of those other tragedies that led him to his life of living on and off the street.
 Continue reading Man “Baked to Death” in New York City Jail Cell

 A 35 year-old woman fell to her death from the 17th floor of a building on 57th St. in New York City last night (or early this morning).
 She was apparently leaning against the railings on her apartment’s balcony when those railings suddenly gave way.
 The details are no doubt still to be fully established.
 Obviously, tragic accidents occur every day.
 This one is in the news at all only because of the particular drama of such a fall in midtown Manhattan.
 The story itself is, truth be told, relevant only to the people personally involved, and the people who mourn the woman’s loss.